PRO100BYTE/ProjectArcade-Wiki/get-started/adding-bios-files.md

 ### Missing BIOS check

-From the [GAME SETTINGS](../navigation/main-menu.md#game-settings) in the [MAIN MENU](../navigation/main-menu.md), you have the possibility to perform a check for missing BIOS:
+From the [Game settings](../navigation/main-menu.md#game-settings) in the [MAIN MENU](../navigation/main-menu.md), you have the possibility to perform a check for missing BIOS:

 <figure><img src="https://i.imgur.com/wXO2Ier.png" alt=""><figcaption></figcaption></figure>